Guide to Raising Baby Chicks + Chick Care Tips for Beginners

 You guys, I’m telling you, they are the gateway.

-How does one actually resist walking out of the feed store during “chick days” empty handed?
+How does one actually resist walking out of the local feed store during “chick days” empty handed?
 If my husband isn’t with me, I literally can’t do it.

 Choosing the Right Breed